 The delivery method matters.
 Choose based on the severity of the issue and the current state of your communication.

 - The Text Message: Best for less severe mistakes or if you’ve been in No Contact and need a low-pressure way to break the silence.
 It’s less intimidating for them to receive.
-(See our guide on what to text your ex for more context).
+See our full guide on what to text your ex after no contact for context on timing and tone.

 - In Person: Only attempt this if you are on decent speaking terms and the breakup wasn’t explosive.
 It can be very effective, but also high-pressure.
 Never, ever show up unannounced.